Dr. T & the Women: Plot

 As Dee Dee's wedding begins the skies are darkening and thunder increasing.
 As the procession is blown by increasing wind, Dee Dee bypasses her groom, embraces and kisses Marilyn and the skies open up sending all the guests for shelter.
-Inspired, Dr. T drives his open top convertible to Bree's house where he asks her to marry and run away with him.
+Inspired, Dr. T drives his open-top convertible to Bree's house where he asks her to marry and run away with him.
 He offers to fulfill her every need and she asks why she would want that (this is what caused Kate's syndrome according to her psychologist).
 She says she has made other plans.
-Dr. T. asks if she is with Harlan, one of his golfing/hunting buddies, She replies: “I’m not with anybody.”
-Distraught, Dr. T. drives off into the storm and into a tornado as it crosses his path and is lifted into the air, tumbles in debris; the scene fades to the morning after.
+Dr. T. asks if she is with Harlan, one of his golfing/hunting buddies, and she replies: “I’m not with anybody.”
+Distraught, Dr. T. drives off into the storm and into a tornado as it crosses his path and is lifted into the air, tumbling in debris.
+The scene fades to the morning after.
 The camera view pans to reveal distant mountains surrounding a vast desert flat land.
-His nearby car is found by three Spanish people.
-A little girl in a white dress with a veil sees the doctor badge on the front grill of the car Exclaiming “Dr!”.
-They find & lead him, still dazed, to a circle of seven tiny houses where a girl is in labor.
-Galvanized by the sight, he immediately washes his hands, drops his wedding ring into the basin, takes charge and delivers the baby, holding it and rejoices “it’s a boy!”
+His car is found by three Mexican girls.
+A little girl in a white dress with a veil sees the doctor's badge on the front grill of the car.
+They find and lead him, still dazed, to a circle of seven tiny houses where a girl is in labor.
+Galvanized by the sight, he immediately washes his hands, drops his wedding ring into the basin, takes charge, and delivers the baby, holding it and rejoicing “It’s a boy!”